 Shailer is also "working on a book for the UK scene," and while that sounds a bit cryptic to me, I'm all the more curious to read it.

-Mark's website and blog.
+Be you a history buff or someone who appreciates nature, you owe it to yourself to check out Mark's website and blog.
 He's a man who has travelled extensively all over the country, a jack-of-all-trades who is part adventurist, part scholar and Renaissance man.
 Many writers (aspiring or otherwise) would do well to get off their collective asses once in a while and step out into the open world; Mark's got the right idea, and is already well ahead of us.

 Next week I'll be checking in with two other writers, both with some pretty fascinating and exciting, heartbreaking but hopeful stories to share.
 Until then, keep those submissions coming!
 The screenwriting contest ends on SUNDAY, SEPTEMBER 30th!